cjgala/starman-cli/README.md

 > spaceman other get --param user_id=1
 ```

+## Managing Spaceman

-You can view the current CLI state with the command `spaceman space state`.
+Besides the commands that are associated with specific charts, the CLI supports a small collection of commands to manage the CLI state.
+For example, you can view the current CLI state with the command `spaceman space state`.
 ```
 > spaceman space state